 For a long time to come, our top national priority...should be to reduce the GNP as fast as possible, because we are grossly overdeveloped and over-producing and over-consuming and there's no possibility of all people ever rising to the per capita levels we now have, let alone those we are determined to grow to. [...]
-There would be far less trade and transporting of
+There would be far less trade and transporting of goods than there is now.
+There would have to be many cooperative arrangements: the sharing of tools, many community workshops, orchards, forest, ponds, gardens, working bees, and regular community meetings.

-76 The idea that selfbood is the root of all evil, is a recurrent theme is mystical religious thought.
-Plato's statement of this idea in the fifth book of The Laws is characteristic: "Of all evils the greatest is one which in the souls of most men is innate, and which a man is always excusing in himself and never correcting; I mean, what is expressed in the saying that "Every man by nature is and ought to be his own friend."
+Applying the concept of appropriate development in the overdeveloped countries would make it possible for most people to live well on only one day's work for cash a week, because many mean, what is expressed in the saying that "Every man by nature is and ought to be his own friend."
 Whereas the excessive love of self is in reality the source to each man of all offences; for the lover is blinded about the beloved, so that he judges wrongly of the just, the good, and the honourable, and thinks that he ought always to prefer himself to the truth. [...]
 Wherefore let every man avoid excess of self-love, and condescend to follow a better man than himself, not allowing any false shame to stand in the way."